Hanging Around (film)

 Hanging Around (originally titled Is Mr Death In?, an anagram of the name of its director) is a 1996 film directed by Damien Hirst, which was made for The Hayward Gallery's Spellbound exhibition.
-The exhibition opened 100 years to the day (21 February 1896) the Lumiere Brothers brought their newly invented cinematograph to a London audience.
+The exhibition opened 100 years to the day (21 February 1896) after the Lumiere Brothers brought their newly invented cinematograph to a London audience.
 The film has only been seen at this exhibition, and once on network television in the UK at 23:50 on 30 November 1996.
+The film contains music from the band Me Me Me.

 Cast

 The cast included Keith Allen, Eddie Izzard, Trevor Peacock, Katrine Boorman, Maia Norman and Connor Hirst.